RogueEdit/pyRogue/README.md

 [Based on the Source Code of pokerogue.net](https://github.com/pagefaultgames/pokerogue)
 > In compliance with Pokerogue's License this project here is also released under AGPL3.

+No copyright or trademark infringement is intended in using Pokémon content on Bulbapedia.

 ![Preview Image](.github/previews/main.png)
 ![Preview Image](.github/previews/tool.png)